MQ-software-carpentry/statistics-with-r/exercises/solutions/politeness.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5-1.png)

-* In addition to repeated measures from each subject the data also contain multiple observations for each scenario.
-This may create another layer of clustering, separately from the one based on subjects
+* In addition to repeated measures from each *subject* the data also contain multiple observations for each *scenario*.
+This may create another layer of clustering, separately from the one based on subjects.
+Try adding a second random effect to the model.

 ```r